HISPlayer/UnityWindows-SDK/shaders.md

 This material is using the custom shader **HISPlayer/HISPlayerDefaultShaderRawImage**.
 For more details, you can check the following folders and files:

-- **Packages/HISPlayer Windows SDK/HisPlayer/Scripts/Shaders/** - Here you can find the custom shaders.
+- **Packages/HISPlayerSDK/HisPlayer/Scripts/Shaders/** - Here you can find the custom shaders.
 These files contain the code to simulate the Gamma color space when using Linear color space.
   - **HISPlayerDefaultShader.shader**
   - **HISPlayerDefaultShaderRawImage.shader**